Our History

 Barbadillo launches the first bottled Manzanilla: Pastora

-1827 was a real milestone in this timeline, as it was the year that the name ‘manzanilla’ first appeared – on a cask that Benigno sent to Philadelphia.
-It was such a success that Barbadillo launched Pastora on the market a few months later.
+1827 was a real milestone in this timeline, since Barbadillo shipped their first casks of Manzanilla to Philadelphia.
+It was such as success that, just a few months later, Barbadillo launched Pastora on the market.
 It was the first and—at the time—the only bottled manzanilla in the world.

 1954